 Great heat retention

 No lid or handles

 This set of two ramekins will make a special addition to your cookware collection.
 Made in France from high-fired Burgundy clay, the manufacturing process yields a ramekin that’s remarkably tough even against sharp changes in temperature.
-You’re safe moving these directly from the freezer into a hot oven.
 The high-gloss glaze is ultra-tough, resisting chips, scratches, and stains, so even though these ramekins are on the pricey side, they are a good bet for everyday use.

 Best Budget: Prepworks by Progressive Porcelain Stacking Ramekins

 Quality and finish varies from ramekin to ramekin

 These ramekins are not only the best budget pick, but they’re also among the most classic options out there.
 The straight, ridged sides and fluted rim are a staple in professional restaurants and catering kitchens for a reason: They get the job done.
 They come six to a set, and you're sure to find yourself reaching for them in all kinds of situations that show off how versatile this cookware can be.

 These ramekins doubled as a serving dish for olives, nuts, mustard, and other condiments.
 They are also just the right size for mise en place when we prepped to cook.
 While testing these ramekins, we took them directly from the freezer to the oven to bake souffles.
 They withstood the temperature change rather well.
 The souffles baked evenly with a nice rise.